 Freshwater salinization makes it difficult to provide palatable and secure drinking water.
 It is unknown when customers will notice a change in the mineral flavor of their drinking water, but it will undoubtedly depend on the type of ions that cause salinization, the source of the water, and the consumer group.
 In order to manage the dissolved minerals that constitute TDS, more expensive membrane technologies will be required.
 In addition to altering the ecological environment, salinization may also have an impact on the diversity of algae, cyanobacteria, and phytoplankton, which may then have an impact on the production of odor-causing microbes in aquaculture and water.

-Biomolecular monitoring of cyanotoxins and T&O chemical-producing cyanobacteria
+Monitoring cyanotoxins and T&O chemical-producing cyanobacteria in drinking water sources

 Cyanotoxins and T&O chemical-producing cyanobacteria are often quantified utilizing taxonomic identification and cell enumeration with microscopy for the monitoring of source water quality.
 Although microscopy can enumerate and identify organisms down to the species level, the procedure requires skilled professionals who are unable to distinguish between organisms that produce cyanotoxin/T&O and those that do not.
 As a result, newer techniques are being used in the water industry, like the quantification of phycocyanin and/or chlorophyll-a using online fluoroprobes.
 However, because cyanobacteria cannot be classified by species, the approaches cannot provide comprehensive information about toxin and T&O chemical producers.